solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 # `Specific antiderivatives`

+Normally the antiderivative is in form of `f(x) +C`.
-It's using additional information to get the `C` in antiderivatives.
+But actually we could use some additional information to get the `C` and get the function only in terms of `x`.
 And we often call the "additional information" as **`Initial Conditions`**, or `f₀(x)`.